githubtraining/write-javascript-actions/responses/05_create-metadata.md

 ## Enough talk, lets do this!

-Now that we know what Action metadata is, let's create the metadata for our current **hello-world** Action.
+Now that we know what action metadata is, let's create the metadata for our current **hello-world** action.

 I will be doing this from within [Visual Studio Code](https://code.visualstudio.com/) and that will be reflected in the images that I show you.
 If you are using a different editor then your screen may look different.